statistiekcbs/cbsodata4/vignettes/cbsodata4.md

 can be set explicitly with the argument `download_dir`.

-`cbs4_get_observations` is the format in which the data is downloaded from SN.
+`cbs4_get_observations` is the format in which the data is downloaded from Statistic Netherlands (CBS).
 It is in so-called long format.
 It contains one `Measure` column, describing the topics/variable, one `Value` column describing the statistical value, one or more Dimension columns and some extra columns with value specific metadata.

 ``` r
 obs <- cbs4_get_observations("80416ned")